d4hines/lacona-etym/README.md

 ## Usage

 Enable from Lacona preferences.
 Can be invoked with "etymology [word]" or "look up etymology of [word]".
+Pressing the `enter` key will open EtymOnline with a search for the word in your default browser.

 ![lacona-etym usage](https://github.com/d4hines/lacona-etym/raw/master/docs/usage.gif)